mhassan1/mongodb-queue-up/README.md

 ### .incomplete() ###

-Returns the total number of messages that are currently incomplete, i.e. that have been retrieved, not yet acknowledged, but are NOT being pinged:
+Returns the total number of messages that are currently incomplete, i.e. that have been retrieved, not yet acknowledged, but may or may not be getting pinged:

 ```js
 queue.incomplete((err, count) => {